Buying liquefied natural gas (LNG)

-FortisBC will manage the overall available quantity of LNG that can be contracted for under rate schedule 46 from the existing facilities and from the planned expansion at Tilbury which is scheduled for mid-2016.
-The available quantity will depend on FortisBC’s overall LNG liquefaction and storage capacity, and existing commitments which include peaking and emergency supply requirements for traditional utility markets.
+FortisBC will manage the overall available quantity of LNG that can be contracted for under the Supply Agreement from the existing facilities and from the planned Tilbury LNG facility expansion.
+The available quantity of LNG will depend on FortisBC’s overall LNG liquefaction and storage capacity, and existing commitments, which include peaking and emergency supply requirements for traditional utility markets.

 FortisBC will provide LNG service to a customer if:

 - adequate capacity exists on the FortisBC system;